gadget114514/fatfs-example/README.md

 This is generic example of fatfs on linux in order to learn basic behavior of fatfs.

-The backend (diskio.c) is constructed with "open, read, write, close, lseek" basic Unix API.
+The backend (diskio.c) is constructed with "open, read, write, close, lseek" basic POSIX APIs.
 So it is very simple for beginners to use fatfs.